EENCloud/api-docs/README.md

 ### Linux

-By default docker.service is root only, this can be resolved by adding yourself to the docker group.
+By default docker.service is root only, this can be resolved by adding the user to the docker group.

 ``` bash
 sudo groupadd docker